John GRAY 2

 Shaw E.C.
 (1973) The Kennedys - An unusual Western Family.
 Manitoba Historical Society Transactions Series 3 No29

-John married Isabella KINNAIRD, daughter of James KINNAIRD, on 29 Nov 1750 in Sandwick, South Ronaldsay, Orkney.1 (Isabella KINNAIRD was born Of in Burwick, South Ronaldsay, Orkney 4 and died in 1787 3.)
+John married Isabella KINNAIRD, daughter of James KINNAIRD and Unknown, on 29 Nov 1750 in Sandwick, South Ronaldsay, Orkney.1 (Isabella KINNAIRD was born Of in Burwick, South Ronaldsay, Orkney 4 and died in 1787 3.)

 Church Register, South Ronaldsay and Burray OPR, Orkney County RO Mf 29/2.